planio-gmbh/plaintext/README.md

 Or install it yourself as:

-    $ gem install text-extractor
+    $ gem install text_extractor

 #### Rails

-In a Rails application save `text-extractor.yml.example` in `config/text-extractor.yml` and overwrite the settings to your needs.
+In a Rails application save `text_extractor.yml.example` in `config/text_extractor.yml` and overwrite the settings to your needs.

 Then load that configuration file in an initializer.
 Add the following lines to `config/initializers/text_extractor.rb`: